Is Guardianship Right For Your Family?

-We know that it is never easy to have to deal with the anticipation of your loved one’s disability, but taking proactive steps early on can prevent a world of heartache.
-If your loved one has suffered reduced capabilities due to illness, disease, age or disability, you may need to consider guardianship.
+We know that it is never easy to have to deal with a loved one’s disability, but taking proactive steps early on can prevent a world of heartache.
+If your loved one has suffered reduced capabilities due to illness, disease, age or disability, you may need to consider Guardianship if there is no Power of Attorney or Health Care Proxy in place.
 Guardianship is the legal process that grants a person the power to make personal, financial and/or health decisions for another person.

-A guardianship petition is filed when an incapacitated person requires assistance in meeting their personal, financial or property management needs.
-A guardianship proceeding can be commenced by filing an order to show the need for guardianship.
+A Guardianship petition is filed when an incapacitated person requires assistance in meeting their personal, financial or property management needs.
+A Guardianship proceeding can be commenced by filing a petition to show the need for Guardianship.
 Guardians have power over a number of decisions for a loved one.
-The courts oftentimes rely on private and public entities to serve as guardians.
-The different types of guardians include:
+The courts oftentimes rely on private and public entities to serve as Guardians.
+The different types of Guardians include:

 - Blood-related family members